test-prof/test-prof/docs/profilers/stack_prof.md

 For modes `wall` and `cpu`, `TEST_STACK_PROF_INTERVAL` represents microseconds and will default to 1000 as per `stackprof`.
 For mode `object`, `TEST_STACK_PROF_INTERVAL` represents allocations and will default to 1 as per `stackprof`.

+You can disable garbage collection frames by setting `TEST_STACK_PROF_IGNORE_GC` env variable.
+Garbage collection time will still be present in the profile but not explicitly marked with its own frame.

 See [stack_prof.rb](https://github.com/test-prof/test-prof/tree/master/lib/test_prof/stack_prof.rb) for all available configuration options and their usage.